kei5uke/focus-detection/README.md

 - It takes almost 2 minutes to train the model. (sort of slow)
 - Uncertain if trained model can be used for others.
 ## Note
-Thinkgear library is only available for Python2 so please rewrite the code with [this](https://github.com/groner/pythinkgear/pull/4/commits/2c13093b878dd8c7bb071ecc7f5e956de4e72d9d)
+Thinkgear library is only available for Python2 so please replace the code with [this](https://github.com/groner/pythinkgear/pull/4/commits/2c13093b878dd8c7bb071ecc7f5e956de4e72d9d)